vernvriereen/psyche/psyche-book/src/intro.md

 Psyche is a system that empowers strangers to collaboratively train a machine learning model in a decentralized and trustless manner.

+Read the Psyche annoucement [here](https://nousresearch.com/nous-psyche).

+The Psyche code is available on GitHub at [PsycheFoundation/psyche](https://github.com/PsycheFoundation/psyche).

 The system is composed of three main actors:

 - **Coordinator**: Serves as a source of truth for global state available to all clients in a given training run.
 Each run has one coordinator that oversees the entire process.
 The coordinator is implemented as a program running on the Solana Blockchain.